ucsd-progsys/liquidhaskell/docs/mkDocs/docs/plugin.md

 As of LH version 0.8.10, mirroring GHC-8.10, LiquidHaskell is available as a [GHC compiler plugin](https://downloads.haskell.org/~ghc/8.10.1/docs/html/users_guide/extending_ghc.html).

-(We still offer a [legacy executable](legacy.md) which uses the plugin internally, to give users enough time to complete migrations to the new system.)
+(We still offer the old [legacy executable](legacy.md), to give users enough time to complete migrations to the new system.)

 ## Benefits